radareorg/radare2-book/first_steps/windows_compilation.md

 2. Clone the repository with `git clone https://github.com/radare/radare2.git`

 #### Compile Radare2 Code
-Follow these steps to compile a debug 32-bit (x86) version of Radare2.
-(If you want to build a 64-bit (x64) version of Radare2, replace all instances of `x86` with `x64`.
-Similarly, if you want to build a release version, replace all instances of `debug` with `release`.)
+Follow these steps to compile the Radare2 Code.

 Compiled binaries will be installed into the `dest` folder.

 1. Enter the Radare2 Conda environment
 2. Navigate to the root of the Radare2 sources (`cd radare2`)
-3. Initialize Visual Studio tooling by executing the command that matches the version of Visual Studio installed on your machine:
+3. Initialize Visual Studio tooling by executing the command below that matches the version of Visual Studio installed on your machine and the version of Radare2 you wish to install:

-    * Visual Studio 2015:
+    * **Visual Studio 2015:**

+        Note: For the 64-bit version change only the `x86` at the very end of the command below to `x64`.

         `"%ProgramFiles(x86)%\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x86`

-    * Visual Studio 2017:
+    * **Visual Studio 2017:**

+        Note 1: Change `Community` to either `Professional` or `Enterprise` in the command below depending on the version installed.

+        Note 2: Change `vcvars32.bat` to `vcvars64.bat` in the command below for the 64-bit version.

-    `"%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Enterprise\VC\Auxiliary\Build\vcvars32.bat"`
+         `"%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvars32.bat"`

-    * Visual Studio Preview:
+    * **Visual Studio Preview:**

+        Note 1: Change `Community` to either `Professional` or `Enterprise` in the command below depending on the version installed.

+        Note 2: Change `vcvars32.bat` to `vcvars64.bat` in the command below for the 64-bit version.

-    `"%ProgramFiles(x86)%\Microsoft Visual Studio\Preview\Enterprise\VC\Auxiliary\Build\vcvars32.bat"`
+        `"%ProgramFiles(x86)%\Microsoft Visual Studio\Preview\Community\VC\Auxiliary\Build\vcvars32.bat"`

+4. Generate the build system with Meson:

+  Note 1: Change `debug` to `release` in the command below depending on whether the latest version or release version is desired.

+  Note 2: If you are using visual studio 2017, you can change swap `vs2015` for `vs2017`.

-4. Generate the build system with Meson: `meson build --buildtype debug --backend vs2015 --prefix %cd%\dest`
+  `meson build --buildtype debug --backend vs2015 --prefix %cd%\dest`

   Meson currently requires `--prefix` to point to an absolute path.
 We use the %CD% pseudo-variable to get the absolute path to the current working directory.

+5. Start a build:

+    Note: Change `Debug` to `Release` in the command below depending on the version desired.

-5. Start a build: `msbuild build\radare2.sln /p:Configuration=Debug /m`
+    `msbuild build\radare2.sln /p:Configuration=Debug /m`

     The `/m[axcpucount]` switch creates one MSBuild worker process per logical processor on your machine.
 You can specify a numeric value (e.g. `/m:2`) to limit the number of worker processes if needed.
 (This should not be confused with the Visual C++ Compiler switch `/MP`.)

+    If you get an error with the 32-bit install that says something along the lines of `error MSB4126: The specified solution configuration "Debug|x86" is invalid.` Get around this by adding the following argument to the command: `/p:Platform=Win32`

 6. Install into your destination folder: `meson install -C build --no-rebuild`
 7. Check your Radare2 version: `dest\bin\radare2.exe -v`

+#### Check That Radare2 Runs From All Locations
+1. In the file explorer go to the folder Radare2 was just installed in.
+2. From this folder go to `dest` > `bin` and keep this window open.
+3. Go to System Properties: In the Windows search bar enter `sysdm.cpl`.
+4. Go to `Advanced > Environment Variables`.
+5. Click on the PATH variable and then click edit (if it exists within both the user and system variables, look at the user version).
+6. Ensure the file path displayed in the window left open is listed within the PATH variable.
+If it is not add it and click `ok`.
+7. Log out of your Windows session.
+8. Open up a new Windows Command Prompt: type `cmd` in the search bar.
+Ensure that the current path is not in the Radare2 folder.
+9. Check Radare2 version from Command Prompt Window: `radare2 -v`